 Resolve to Drive Safely

-Start the new year off by resolving to put your phone down while you are behind the wheel of a car.
+Make a decision today to put your phone down while you are behind the wheel of a car.
 Traffic accidents are much more likely to occur when drivers are distracted.
 Texting while driving can not only put you and others at an increased risk of harm, but can also limit your ability to recover much-needed compensation in the event of a crash.
 Want to learn more?
 Call the car accident attorneys at Caulder & Valentine today.